Exhibitions

 -

-This exhibition has been developed in partnership with Manchester University NHS Foundation Trust, featuring creative work and reflections from the Whitworth’s Still Care project, which supported midwives and healthcare professionals working with bereaved parents.
+This exhibition has been developed in partnership with Manchester University NHS Foundation Trust, featuring creative work and reflections from the Whitworth’s Still Care project.

 Read more